MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 For the showcased examples, Power Query had to request over 3.6 million rows from the data source for the no query folding and partial query folding examples.
 For the full query folding example, it only requested 10 rows.
 For the fields requested, the no query folding example requested all the available fields from the table.
 Both the partial query folding and the full query folding examples only submitted a request for exactly the fields that they needed.

 >[!CAUTION]
 >We recommend that you implement incremental refresh solutions that leverage query folding for queries or entities with large amounts of data.
 Different product integrations of Power Query implement timeouts to terminate long running queries.
 Some data sources also implement timeouts on long running sessions, trying to execute expensive queries against their servers.
+More information: [Using incremental refresh with dataflows](/power-query/dataflows/incremental-refresh) and [Incremental refresh for datasets](/power-bi/connect-data/incremental-refresh-overview)

 ### Transforms executed by the Power Query engine